software-mansion/starknet.py/docs/account_creation.rst

  - deploy through Cairo syscall (another account is needed)

 The first approach is recommended since it doesn't rely on third-party contracts.
+The concept behind the DeployAccount transaction is based on prefunding a generated address with tokens and then creating the transaction which will charge the fee from the address.

 Deploying an account with DeployAccount transaction requires the following: